dllopis/challenge-2-list-repos/README.md

 # Random Fixes on the spot
 * Description of repo's updated if undefined
+* Refactored all functions to arrow functions for consistency

 Feel free to update this list, so that I can fix any issues.